 The overarching aim of the InnovEOX project is to provide high-level training in emerging wastewater treatment techniques to a new generation of high-achieving early stage researchers to provide them with the transferable and scientific skills necessary for thriving careers in a burgeoning area.
-This international training program, combining 7 countries, focuses on innovative technological developments across a range of interdisciplinary fields such as electrochemical oxidation techniques in wastewater treatment, advanced analytical chemistry and toxicity assessment.
+This international training program, combining 10 beneficiaries and 7 partner organisations from 7 countries, focuses on innovative technological developments across a range of interdisciplinary fields such as electrochemical oxidation techniques in wastewater treatment, advanced analytical chemistry and toxicity assessment.
 The aim of this project will be achieved by a unique combination of intersectoral research training, facilitated by the diverse academic/non-academic composition of the consortium.

 InnovEOX deals with a topic of growing worldwide societal concern: the contamination of natural water resources with emerging pollutants.
 Freshwater is increasingly endangered by organic chemical pollutants from human activities that threaten the ecosystem and biodiversity.
 Some of the most important pollutants have been delineated as priority substances by the European Commission as they represent a significant risk to or via the aquatic environment.
 These substances are regulated by the EU Water Framework Directive as a strategy against the advancing pollution of water.
 The EU water policy sets the quality standards for the pollutants to be released into the receiving water bodies.
 Furthermore, the REACH regulation also impacts by setting up specific requirements for chemical pollutants.
 Despite these efforts of regulation, data collected on more than 200 pollutants from 4000 monitoring sites throughout 91 European river basins, demonstrate that organic chemical pollutants are still putting half of the European freshwater ecosystems at risk.
 On more than 500 of the sites monitored, concentrations were found in quantities likely to cause mortality of fish, invertebrate and algae species.
 Therefore, besides pollution-prevention recommendations, the European Environment Agency (EEA) encourages the upstream chemical treatment of unavoidable (industrial) effluents as these effluents are significant paths through which chemical water pollution enters the aquatic environment (“Science for Environment Policy”: European Commission DG Environment News Alert Service, 2015).